sheldonth/ios-cmake/README.md

 # CMake Build Configuration for iOS

-This is a blank single-view-controller iOS app and C++ dynamically linked framework which use CMake to create an Xcode-friendly out-of-source build system.
+This is a blank single-view-controller iOS app, C++ dynamically linked framework and example tests which use CMake to create an Xcode-friendly out-of-source build system.
 Instead of configuring the build system through an `.xcodeproj` file, you instead maintain a set of `CMakeLists.txt` files describing the build system.

 This CMake project can do everything Xcode can; eg build the executable app & the C++ library in `cppframework`.
 The build systems, generated into `build.ios` `build.sim` `build.sim64` `Xcode` are gitignored.
-CMakeLists.txt file is the only build configuration kept in source control.
+CMakeLists.txt files are the only build configuration kept in source control.
 This is in contrast to committing the `.xcodeproj` directory which includes the backing XML, which is nonsensically hard to edit by hand.

 The app instantiates a C++ object from the dynamically linked framework and calls a function on it.
 It subsequently deletes the C++ object pointer.

+The test instantiates ObjC object of class `CppInterface` from the app and checks that it exists.

 ## What can this do for me?
 - Conveniently use external C/C++/Objective-C libraries built with CMake in your app.
 Just clone the library and add an `add_subdirectory` to build that dependent library according to it's own build system, but directly as a target in your app's build system.